← All beaches & hotels

 Low Risk 1 / 5

-Hanauma Bay Nature Preserve is one of Oahu's cleanest swimming areas.
-The bay is a protected marine life conservation district with limited daily visitors (currently capped), no stream discharge, and strong tidal circulation through the reef opening.
+Hanauma Bay Nature Preserve has one of Oʻahu's lower historical bacteria-risk profiles.
+The bay is a protected marine life conservation district with limited daily visitors, no stream discharge, and strong tidal circulation through the reef opening.

 Based on: DOH beach monitoring, protected marine preserve status, no stream discharge, controlled visitor access